abosnjakovic/abosnjakovic/README.md

 ## Who me?

 <pre>🌱  I'm currently doing that 9-5 thing, a job.</pre>
-<pre>⌨  2022 Goals: Have the willpower to never update this again.</pre>
+<pre>⌨  2023 Goals: Have the willpower to never update this again.</pre>
 <pre>🧗  Fun things: I like to rock climb.
-Cleartly I need to do more of that.</pre>
+Clearly I need to do more of that.</pre>

    <br />